 Everything you need to know about the Watt

-In the middle of your RowStudio workout you look at the screen and a giant number is staring back at you: The Watts.
+During your RowStudio workout you look at your display and in the middle a number is staring back at you: The Watts.
 But what is a Watt and how should you use it to determine your performance?

 Simply put, a Watt is a measure of work output over time (joules/second).
 In fact, it is the same measurement used for lightbulbs in your home.
 The number of Watts displayed on your machine reflects the amount of work the machine receives from you on every stroke.
 The more effort you put into the drive, the more power output, or Watts, you will be able to achieve.